 1,000 die every year from Dutch elm disease and the effects of Chalara ash disease have yet to be felt; many of Edinburgh’s mature trees were planted in Victorian times, and are becoming elderly, with many requiring felling as they become dangerous or diseased; recent storms have felled many more.

 There is still an annual net loss of trees in the city which will have an impact on Edinburgh’s landscape in years to come.

-The initiative involves enabling and encourage people to donate towards the replacement of street trees.
+The initiative aims to encourage people to donate towards the replacement of trees with a focus on street trees.
 ELGT have been working in partnership with the City of Edinburgh Council and The Woodland Trust to develop a range of packages that people can donate to.
 The different levels of donations range from a suggested £20 donation which will go towards the replanting activity up to £5000 which will enable a new street tree to be planted.
 There is also a list of trees that can be adopted where people can dedicate it to a loved one which is recognised through a plaque and an online journal.
 Every donation is acknowledged by a certificate from the Lord Provost.

 "I’ve found it very rewarding to know that my money is going to be helping future generations and that in itself is a really worthwhile investment, I also love tree’s and making Edinburgh greener is a no brainer -so I thought why not?”

 Funded by: Mushroom Trust, City of Edinburgh Council, The Woodland Trust

 - Identified 100 locations for street tree replacement

 - Production of marketing & communication plan

 - Enable people to donate to replace trees